 - Attend meetings of the Executive Committee occasionally to report on faculty related matters.

 - Liaise regularly with the Promotion and Tenure Committee and the Personnel Committee for Specialized Faculty to inform them of mentoring arrangements and other relevant information and gain perspective on the priorities and procedures of those committees.

 - Assist the Chair on current departmental priority issues related to faculty affairs.

 The ACF fulfils mentoring and faculty support roles and so should not perform evaluative functions in regard to annual reviews, third year reviews and promotion cases.
-In particular, the ACF should not serve on the Executive Committee, Promotion and Tenure Committee or Personnel Committee for Specialized Faculty, but may serve on hiring search committees.
+In particular, the ACF should not serve on the Executive Committee or Promotion and Tenure Committee, but may serve on hiring search committees.